skrey/yellow-extensions/features/help/en/troubleshooting.md

 **Datenstrom Yellow requires rewrite support […]**

-* Configure your web server, see configuration files below.
+* Configure the web server, see configuration files below.
-* You can test your website with the built-in web server.
+* You can use the built-in web server on your computer.

 **Datenstrom Yellow requires PHP extension […]**